 Gold Tooth Aloe, Golden Toothed Aloe

-Aloe x nobilis is a rosette-forming succulent that suckers profusely, creating a large, up to 18 inches (45 cm) tall grouping of fleshy, green leaves that have a tint of rose color on the tips.
-The leaves have yellow to white, sharp, but flexible teeth running along the edges.
-The bright orange branched inflorescences rise well above the foliage to about 2 feet (60 cm) tall in mid-summer.
+Aloe x nobilis is a rosette-forming succulent that suckers profusely, creating a large, up to 18 inches (45 cm) tall grouping of fleshy, green leaves with a tint of rose color on the tips.
+The leaves have yellow to white sharp but flexible teeth running along the edges.
+The branched bright orange inflorescences rise about 2 feet (60 cm) above the foliage in mid-summer.